-The Great British bulldog has become somewhat of an icon.
+The Great British bulldog has become something of an icon.
 But just as not every resident of our great nation fits the Churchillian stereotype, not every English bulldog lives up to the stereotypical attributes.
 Bulldogs can make wonderful pets, but this very much depends on the environment they're raised in and the training they receive.

 Make sure you're prepared to give a puppy all the care it needs.

 You also might want to consider insuring your dog to help with those unexpected costs.